ConPaaS-team/conpaas/docs/userguide.rst

   $ cinder list

-lists all the existing volumes.
+lists all the existing storage volumes.

 The Nutshell contains a *Devstack* installation of Openstack, therefore different services run and log on different tabs of a